 Since early times a distinction has been recognised in the law between idiots, that is to say natural fools who were incurable and whose lack of capacity was from birth1, and lunatics2, who became insane after birth and whose incapacity was or might be temporary or intermittent3.
 The expression 'non compos mentis' was used in an old statute of limitation4 as a general term, and was approved by Sir Edward Coke as being 'most sure and legal'5.
-The term 'lunatic' was used in the Lunacy Act 1890, which consolidated the previous legislation relating both to care and treatment and
+The term 'lunatic' was used in the Lunacy Act 1890, which consolidated the previous

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 0330 161 1234